-The Fund also supported the above environmental and social characteristics by making sustainable
+The Fund also supported the above environmental and social characteristics by making sustainable investments in:

-- Corporate issuers whose business practices, products or solutions made a net positive contribution towards the United Nations' Sustainable Development Goals ("SDGs"); - Sovereign issuers with ESG sores in the top-2 ranks according to the Investment Adviser's proprietary scoring methodology, associated with positive environmental or social attributes; or - Sustainable Bonds which made a positive social contribution through their use of proceeds, as explained in response to the question below, "What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?".
+- · Corporate issuers whose business practices, products or solutions made a net positive contribution towards the United Nations' Sustainable Development Goals ("SDGs"); - Sovereign issuers with ESG sores in the top-2 ranks according to the Investment Adviser's proprietary scoring methodology, associated with positive environmental or social attributes; or - Sustainable Bonds which made a positive social contribution through their use of proceeds, as explained in response to the question below, "What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?".

-There were some minor exceptions to the Fund's attainment of certain environmental and social characteristics, which are explained in more detail below.
+There were no exceptions to the Fund's attainment of its environmental and social characteristics.